oasisprotocol/old-docs/src/operators/prerequisites.md

 Oasis node and also provides a CLI for handling registry and staking operations.

+### Downloading the binary

+For convenience we provide binaries that have been built by Oasis Labs.
+It is suggested, however, that you build from source yourself in a production deployment.

+Links to the binaries are provided in the [Current Testnet Parameters](./current-testnet-parameters.md) page

 ### Building from source

 Although highly suggested, building from source is currently beyond the scope